US urges appeals court to lift curbs on social media contacts

-U.S. District Judge Terry Doughty in Monroe, Louisiana, said in his July 4 order that federal officials violated the right to free speech under the U.S. Constitution's First Amendment when they began asking social media companies such as Meta's Facebook and Google's YouTube around 2019 to limit the spread of posts they considered to be misinformation.
+US District Judge Terry Doughty in Monroe, Louisiana, said in his Jul 4 order that federal officials violated the right to free speech under the US Constitution's First Amendment when they began asking social media companies such as Meta's Facebook and Google's YouTube around 2019 to limit the spread of posts they considered to be misinformation.

 His preliminary order came in a lawsuit filed by Republican attorneys general in Louisiana and Missouri.
 Their offices did not immediately respond to requests for comment.